Serena Williams-backed SPAC to take printing firm Velo3D public at $1.6 billion valuation

-(Reuters) -Velo3D Inc, a 3D printing technology firm, will merge with Jaws Spitfire Acquisition Corp, backed by tennis star Serena Williams, in a deal that values the combined entity at $1.6 billion, the companies said on Tuesday.
+(Reuters) -Velo3D Inc will merge with a blank-check company backed by tennis star Serena Williams, in a deal that takes the 3D printing technology venture public at a combined value of $1.6 billion, the companies said on Tuesday.

 The company has previously raised $138 million from investors including venture capital firms Bessemer Venture Partners and Khosla Ventures.

 Other 3D printing-focused SPAC deals announced in recent months include Markforged and Desktop Metal Inc. SPACs are shell firms that allow companies to go public with less regulatory scrutiny than a traditional initial public offering.
-Jaws Spitfire was launched last year by Starwood Capital Group chairman Barry Sternlicht and raised $300 million in an initial public offering in December, the same month when Williams joined its board of directors.
+Jaws Spitfire was launched last year by Starwood Capital Group chairman Barry Sternlicht and raised $300 million in an initial public offering in December.

 After the merger is completed, the combined company will be listed on the New York Stock Exchange under the ticker symbol “VLD”.